 1. Restart your iPhone

 The first thing you should always do if your iPhone starts acting up is a simple restart.
 This usually resolves a lot of issues, unless the problem requires a more in-depth approach.
+You can also enable and disable Airplane mode from the Control Center.

 So, make sure to reboot your device and try sending SMS again.
 If that fails, check the next step below.

-2. Make sure SMS is enabled
+2. Make sure SMS is enabled in the Messages Settings

 Messages on iOS can be either iMessage (iPhone to iPhone) or standard SMS or MMS (iPhone to Android).
 You can easily differentiate between them by color. iMessages are in blue bubbles and SMS messages are in green.
 But, in order for your Apple device to send text messages to non-Apple users, you’ll need to enable the Send as SMS option.